 This blog is authored by Judy Anderson, my mom.
 She wrote it fifteen years ago for the purpose of documenting a story she found dear to her.
 It’s about events that started thirty-eight years ago.

 [One day my mom asked me.]
-How has being a “look alike” to famous person Liza Minelli had an effect on your life?
+How has being a “look-alike” to famous person Liza Minelli had an effect on your life?

 The first time someone approached my daughter Tanya about looking like Liza Minelli was when she was in junior high school during the choir’s regional competition.
-One of the judges stopped the competition, pointed directly to Tanya and said, “You,” as he walked up closer to her, “look like Liza Minelli.”
+One of the judges stopped the competition, pointed directly to Tanya, and said, “You,” as he walked up closer to her, “look like Liza Minelli.”
 Then he turned and walked back to join the other judges, and the competition continued.
-At first Tanya thought this judge had heard some note or notes she had sung wrong and was going to criticize her, or he was going to have her sing some notes solo.
+At first, Tanya thought this judge had heard some notes or notes she had sung wrong and was going to criticize her, or he was going to have her sing some notes solo.
 No one had ever stopped their choir in a competition before.
 When she came home that evening she asked me, “Who is this Liza person?”

 After this incident, quite often strangers (never family or friends) would come up to Tanya and say, “Has anyone ever told you that you look just like Liza Minelli?”
 Or, “Did you know that you look just like Liza?”
-At first Tanya thought it was just older people who couldn’t see very well, but then younger persons were also approaching her.
+At first, Tanya thought it was just older people who couldn’t see very well, but then younger persons were also approaching her.

 Tanya finds it interesting that total strangers have a need to approach and interrupt her, to share their opinion.
 Sometimes she wishes she could sing or dance and pretend to be Liza, so she could give these strangers something in return.
 If only to say, “No, I’m not Liza, but I did meet her and she’s a great person.”
 People expect something from Tanya since she looks like Liza.
 It becomes irritating, this expectation, this wanting something from her — and the inevitable disappointment when she has to say, “No.”